Best Backpack Vacuum Cleaners

 List of the cleaning tools and accessories for the backpack vacuums depends on the model and intended use.

-Backpack vacuums designed for vacuuming large floor areas usually come with limited number of cleaning tools for elevated surfaces (commonly crevice tool, dusting brush, upholstery tool), but have several cleaning tools for floors, with the most common being main cleaner head with automatically adjustable height and motorized brushroll that can be turned off and on.
+Backpack vacuums designed for vacuuming large floor areas usually come with a limited number of cleaning tools for elevated surfaces (commonly crevice tool, dusting brush, upholstery tool), but have several cleaning tools for floors, with the most common being main cleaner head with automatically adjustable height and motorized brushroll that can be turned off and on.

 Such main cleaner head allows the user to quickly traverse over various floor types and clean them thoroughly, which is very important for commercial vacuums.